Kratosix/Kratosix/README.md

 THIS IS MY FIRST TIME WRITTING THIS MUCH. 💀

 <p>Projects I did were my site which Is still in development but I launched the prototype.
-I also made a discord bot with discord.py and I am going to launch it on March 09th 2023 same time as the website(final)</p>
+I also made a discord bot with discord.py and I am going to launch it on May 09th 2023 same time as the website(final)</p>

 <img src="myimg.png"/>